Ingeborg BernerthStage/Costume Designer

 In collaboration with Vera Nemirova (stage direction) and Jens Killian (set design) she created the costumes for Der Ring des Nibelungen at Oper Frankfurt (2010-2012).

-Other important works include: Rimsky-Korsakov’s The Czar’s Bride at Oper Frankfurt (Stein Winge, director and Benoit Dugardyn, set design); Mussorgsky’s Boris Godunov and Die Fledermaus (Robert Lehmeier, director, Tom Musch, set design) at Nationale Reisopera Enschede, where she also created the costumes for Puccini's Madama Butterfly (Tobias Hoheisel and Imogen Kogge, directors).
+Other important works include: Rimsky-Korsakov’s The Czar’s Bride at Oper Frankfurt (Stein Winge, director and Benoit Dugardyn, set design); Lohengrin in Krefeld, (Robert Lehmeier, director, Tom Musch, set design) With Lehmeier and Musch she designed Mussorgsky’s Boris Godunov and Die Fledermaus at Nationale Reisopera Enschede, where she also created the costumes for Puccini's Madama Butterfly (Tobias Hoheisel and Imogen Kogge, directors).

-For Donizetti’s Maria Stuarda, Roberto Devereux and Anna Bolena Ingeborg Bernerth designed the costumes at Dallas Opera (Stephen Lawless, director, Benoit Dugardyn, set design), with revivals of Anna Bolena and Roberto Devereux at the Canadian Opera Company Toronto.
-In 2003, she designed the costumes for Die Fledermaus at the Glyndebourne Festival, and the production was revived at Grand Théâtre Geneva and Opera House Graz and will be presented in Washington in 2018.
+For Donizetti’s Maria Stuarda, Roberto Devereux and Anna Bolena Ingeborg Bernerth designed the costumes at Dallas Opera (Stephen Lawless, director, Benoit Dugardyn, set design), with revivals of Anna Bolena and Roberto Devereux at the Canadian Opera Company Toronto and Washington.
+In 2003, she designed the costumes for Die Fledermaus at the Glyndebourne Festival, and the production was revived at Grand Théâtre Geneva, Opera House Graz.